kynex7510/3dbrew/content/ACT_Services.md

 A "server account" is essentially a Nintendo Network ID.

 Associating a console account with a Nintendo Network ID (server-side) is facilitated by the commands [ACTA:BindToNewServerAccount](ACTA:BindToNewServerAccount "wikilink") (to create and link an NNID) or [ACTA:BindToExistentServerAccount](ACTA:BindToExistentServerAccount "wikilink") (to log into an existing linked NNID).

-Account slot -2 (0xFE) always refers to the currently loaded account.

 # Password Management